Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

-Kalyanasundaram and Pruhs \cite{kalyanasundaram2003maximizing} consider a single processor setting and give a barely random algorithm with a constant (although impractically large) competitiveness for the unweighted real time throughput problem.
+Kalyanasundaram and Pruhs \cite{kalyanasundaram2003maximizing} consider the single processor setting and give a barely random algorithm with a constant (although impractically large) competitiveness for the unweighted real-time throughput problem in the preemption model (with resumption).
 Baruah et al. \cite{baruah1994line} show that no deterministic real-time algorithm with preemption can achieve constant competitiveness.
-In Appendix \ref{appendix:KP}, we describe a de-randomization of \cite{kalyanasundaram2003maximizing} that yields a $O(1)$-competitive deterministic algorithm in the ROM.
+In Appendix \ref{appendix:KP}, we describe a derandomization of \cite{kalyanasundaram2003maximizing} that is $O(1)$-competitive in the ROM. \begin{theorem} Derandomizing the unweighted throughput (with preemption) algorithm of Kalyanasundaram and Pruhs \cite{kalyanasundaram2003maximizing} yields a deterministic $\approx 311491.491$-competitive algorithm for the unweighted throughput problem (with preemption) in the ROM. \end{theorem} \begin{proof} See Appendix \ref{appendix:KP}. \end{proof}

-Chrobak et al. \cite{chrobak2007online} consider a special case of the unweighted throughput problem where all jobs have the same processing time.
-Their $1$-bit barely random algorithm runs two copies of the same deterministic algorithm that share a lock, leading to asymmetrical behavior and achieving a competitive ratio of $\frac{5}{3}$.
-Here, we only incur an additional constant penalty to the competitive ratio because of the bias in the extracted bit; if our bit is unbiased, then we exactly match their $\frac{5}{3}$-competitiveness when de-randomizing under random arrivals.
-The analysis of this de-randomization is non-trivial; we refer the reader to Appendix \ref{appendix:chrobak} for a detailed description and analysis of the procedure.
+In the model that allows restarting of jobs, Hoogenveen, Potts and Woeginger \cite{HoogeveenPW00} provide a 2-competitive deterministic algorithm for the unweighted throughput problem.
+He \cite{He2025} shows that in the revoking model, when the slack $s_i$ is large compared to the processing time (namely, $s_i \geq 2p_i$) for each job, there is no constant competitive real-time algorithm for unweighted throughout.
+Chrobak et al. \cite{chrobak2007online} consider a special case of the unweighted throughput problem where all jobs have equal processing time.
+Their $1$-bit barely random algorithm runs two copies of the same deterministic algorithm that synchronize via a shared lock, leading to asymmetrical behavior and achieving a competitive ratio of $\frac{5}{3}$.
+We derandomize their algorithm and only incur a small constant penalty to the competitive ratio due to the bias in the extracted bit; if the bit is unbiased, then we exactly match their $\frac{5}{3}$-competitiveness under random arrivals. \begin{theorem} Derandomizing the equal-length unweighted throughput algorithm of Chrobak et al. \cite{chrobak2007online} yields a deterministic $\frac{5}{2\sqrt2}\leq 1.768$-competitive algorithm for the equal-length unweighted throughput problem in the ROM. \end{theorem} \begin{proof} The (non-trivial) proof is given in Appendix \ref{appendix:chrobak}. \end{proof}

+In addition to interval selection, Fung et al. \cite{fung2014improved} consider the single-machine job throughput problem with restarting in which jobs have equal lengths and arbitrary weights.
+They give a $3$-competitive randomized algorithm that similarly defines slots on the real line and executes two algorithms that each selects the heaviest jobs that can start within slots of a fixed parity.
+A simple derandomization of their algorithm in the ROM model beats the deterministic lower bound of $4$ in the adversarial model established by Woeginger \cite{woeginger1994line}.